ds-horizon/marco/README.md

  With this configuration file in place, you don’t need to specify these options every time you run a command.
 However, if you pass any of the options through the CLI, they will override the values in the configuration file.

-## How to Use the Perf-Tracker CLI Tool
+## How to Use the Perf-Tracker CLI Tool?

 1. **Generate Performance Reports**